aka-nahal/auto-login-internet-cu/README.md

 Download From Here :- https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH#downloads

-it will automate the login everytime as long the script is ruuning
+it will automate the login everytime as long the script is running

 Note: This is only for educational purposes.